 The Promise: Quantum machine learning algorithms that process high-dimensional data exponentially faster than classical ML.

-Reality Check: Still mostly theoretical.
-Most "quantum ML" papers don't beat classical ML on real problems—yet.
-But research is accelerating.
+Reality Check: Still mostly exploratory on current hardware.
+Most "quantum ML" results don't yet beat well-tuned classical ML on real problems, but research is accelerating and hybrid approaches show early promise.

 What Quantum Can't Do (Don't Believe the Hype)

-The transition from "interesting research" to "actual deployments solving business problems" is the key shift in 2025.
-Companies are moving beyond experimentation to production quantum applications—albeit still hybrid systems combining classical and quantum computing.
+The transition from "interesting research" to "actual deployments solving business problems" is the key shift in 2025-2026.
+Companies are moving beyond experimentation toward production quantum applications, albeit still hybrid systems combining classical and quantum computing.

 Case Studies: Quantum in Action